 Liner Repair

 A chimney liner, or flue liner, is the vertical passage located inside your chimney that carries fumes to the outdoors.
-Similar to an exhaust pipe, the flue keeps wasteful gasses from spreading into your chimney cavity.
+Similar to an exhaust pipe, the flue keeps harmful gases from spreading into your chimney cavity.

-There are some signs that yours may need a replacement, including finding broken shards and flakes of parts of your chimney and smoke in your home.
+There are some signs that your chimney may need a replacement, such as finding broken shards and flakes of chimney parts and smoke in your home.
 It’s a good idea to consider replacing your chimney liner if it’s older.
-Less-expensive models should last up to five years, while a well-constructed liner can usually be counted on for up to 20 years.
+Less expensive models should last up to five years, while a well-constructed liner can usually be counted on for up to 25 years.

 Wood Rot Repair

 Wood rot can compromise your home’s structural integrity and affect any part of the chimney that has wood in it: the crown, cap, or flue liner.
-Indications of wood rot might include discoloration or staining, a musty smell, cracks in the wood, and evidence of pests.
+Indications of wood rot might include discoloration or staining, a musty smell, and cracks in the wood.

 Smoke Chamber Repair